jcmarchi/Github-Flavored-Markdown-Syntax/Text-Formatting_Paragraphs.md

 A _blank line_ is any line that "_looks like a blank line_", regardless if it has no characters or if it is filled with spaces and/or tabs (or a mix of both).
 If the line "_looks like a blank line_", it will render by the GFM as a"_blank line_".

-In the opposite sense, if a line doesn't begin with a **Markdown character**, it is considered as a paragraph.

 For instance, if you write:

      **This is
      one single
      paragraph!**

-You will get:
+You will get a single paragraph:

 **This is
 one single
 paragraph!**

-But, if you write
+But, if you write:

      **This is
      one single